 \section{Abstract}

-High-quality motion reconstruction that smoothly and accurately follows the user's movements can be achieved by high-end mocap systems consisting of many sensors.
+High-quality motion reconstruction that follows the user's movements can be achieved by high-end mocap systems with many sensors.
 However, obtaining such animation quality with fewer input devices is gaining popularity as it brings mocap closer to the general public.
-The main challenges with using fewer trackers include the loss of end-effector accuracy in learning-based approaches, or the lack of naturalness and smoothness in IK-based solutions.
-In addition, such systems are often finely tuned to a specific number of trackers and are highly sensitive to missing data e.g., in scenarios where a sensor is occluded or malfunctions.
-In response to these challenges, we introduce DragPoser, a novel deep-learning-based motion reconstruction system that accurately represents hard and dynamic on-the-fly constraints, attaining real-time high end-effectors position accuracy.
+The main challenges include the loss of end-effector accuracy in learning-based approaches, or the lack of naturalness and smoothness in IK-based solutions.
+In addition, such systems are often finely tuned to a specific number of trackers and are highly sensitive to missing data, e.g., in scenarios where a sensor is occluded or malfunctions.
+In response to these challenges, we introduce DragPoser, a novel deep-learning-based motion reconstruction system that accurately represents hard and dynamic constraints, attaining real-time high end-effectors position accuracy.
 This is achieved through a pose optimization process within a structured latent space.
 Our system requires only one-time training on a large human motion dataset, and then constraints can be dynamically defined as losses, while the pose is iteratively refined by computing the gradients of these losses within the latent space.
 To further enhance our approach, we incorporate a Temporal Predictor network, which employs a Transformer architecture to directly encode temporality within the latent space.
 This network ensures the pose optimization is confined to the manifold of valid poses and also leverages past pose data to predict temporally coherent poses.
 Results demonstrate that DragPoser surpasses both IK-based and the latest data-driven methods in achieving precise end-effector positioning, while it produces natural poses and temporally coherent motion.
-In addition, our system showcases robustness against on-the-fly constraint modifications, and exhibits exceptional adaptability to various input configurations and changes, even in scenarios where data for specific end-effectors are completely absent.
-The versatility and efficiency of DragPoser, yielding high-quality results, not only extend its accessibility to a diverse user base but also enhance its performance in real-world applications.
+In addition, our system showcases robustness against on-the-fly constraint modifications, and exhibits adaptability to various input configurations and changes.
+The complete source code, trained model, animation databases, and supplementary material used in this paper can be found at \href{https://upc-virvig.github.io/DragPoser}{https://upc-virvig.github.io/DragPoser}

 \ccsdesc[500]{Computing methodologies~Motion capture} \ccsdesc[500]{Computing methodologies~Motion processing} \ccsdesc[500]{Computing methodologies~Animation} \ccsdesc[300]{Computing methodologies~Learning paradigms}